Falstad Abilities and Strategy

 Welcome to our Abilities page for Falstad.
 Here, we give you an overview of every ability in Falstad's kit.
 For each of them, we explain what it does, how to best use it, and how it works in combination with Falstad's other abilities.
 We also give you strategy tips to play Falstad efficiently.

-- Capitalise on Flight's global range to split push or soak Experience.
+- Capitalize on Flight's global range to split push or soak Experience.
 It can also be used to gank.

 - Using Hammerang and Hinterland Blast against targets under crowd control will greatly improves your accuracy.
 Nothing beats practice, however.

 - Limit your offensive use of Barrel Roll, as it leaves you vulnerable.